-That battle pitted the British allied upper Red Stick Creek Indians against United States allied lower Red Stick Creek Indians.
+That battle in Alabama pitted the British allied upper Red Stick Creek Indians against United States allied lower Red Stick Creek Indians.

 There is much written about Sam Houston after the New Orleans events.
 Houston ended up back in Tennessee studying Law, practicing Law as Attorney General in Nashville and being groomed to run for Congress by General Jackson as Jackson ran for president.

 Houston was elected to the House of Representatives and served two two year terms.
 Jackson was one of four running for president.
 Jackson had the most popular and electoral votes but there was no majority.
 The House of Representatives, with Jackson enemy Henry Clay as Speaker, elected John Quincy Adams President in 1824.